adriacabeza/adriacabeza.github.io/_posts/2024-07-12-caffeine-cache.markdown

 <img src="/img/timer.png">
 </div>

-If you want to know more about it, it is beautifully explained in this [blogpost](https://www.snellman.net/blog/archive/2016-07-27-ratas-hierarchical-timer-wheel/).
 Let's take a brief look at the `TimerWheel.java` code:

 **1. Hierarchical Structure: Buckets and spans**

-Each element in the BUCKETS array represents the number of buckets in a timer wheel level, while SPANS defines the duration each bucket covers.
+Each element in the `BUCKETS` array represents the number of buckets in a timer wheel level, while `SPANS` defines the duration each bucket covers.
 As mentioned earlier, the hierarchical structure allows events to cascade from broader to finer time spans.
 These are the values that were chosen for the Caffeine implementation:

 ```java
 static final int[] BUCKETS = { 64, 64, 32, 4, 1 };